dccuchile/wefe/doc/user_guide_measurement.rst

-WEFE also provides a function for graph the correlations:
+WEFE also provides a function for graphing the correlations:

 .. code:: python